jclehner/bcm2-utils/FIRMWARE.md

 ## File format

+Non-ProgramStore files can be extracted using the `psextract`utility (still work in progress).

 Firmware files are usually encapsulated in Broadcom's [ProgramStore](https://github.com/Broadcom/aeolus/tree/master/ProgramStore) format, which uses a 92-byte header.
 Since the header signature is device dependent, these headers are not that easy